KhaleefZ/KhaleefZ/README.md

 📊 Passionate about **data-driven decision-making, analytics, and visualization**, I enjoy transforming raw data into meaningful insights.

-🚀 Committed to continuous learning and excited to apply my skills in real-world analytical projects.
+🚀 Committed to continuous learning and excited to apply my skills in real-world software and analytical projects.

 ## Technical Proficiency